-Professor of Human Genetics and Director of the National Laboratory for Embryonic Stem Cell Research, University of São Paulo
+Professor of Human Genetics and Director of the National Laboratory for Embryonic Stem Cell Research at the University of São Paulo

 São Paulo, Brazil

-Professor Pereira received a Bachelor’s degree from the Pontifícia Universidade Católica in Rio de Janeiro, and a PhD in Biomedical Sciences from City University of New York, Mount Sinai Graduate School in New York.
+Professor Pereira received a bachelor’s degree from Pontificia Universidade Católica in Rio de Janeiro, and a PhD in Biomedical Sciences from University of New York, Mount Sinai Graduate School.